coronel08/my-notes/notes/docs/aws.md

         * Standard RI - Most significant discount 72%
         * Convertible RI - change attributes as long as its an even exchange discount 54%
     * Spot Instance - Ideal for flexible workloads or one that can withstand interruptions.
 90% savings
+    * Dedicated Instance - Instance running on dedicated hardware but may share hardware with other instances in same account.
     * Dedicated Host - Fully dedicated to one host
 ![](https://assets-pt.media.datacumulus.com/aws-dva-pt/assets/pt1-q21-i1.jpg)
 * Scaling: